-I’m still fascinated by Native Indian life; I’d love to spend some time in a teepee, naff though that might be nowadays.
+I’m still fascinated by Native American life; I’d love to spend some time in a teepee, naff thought that might be nowadays.
 The architecture of the teepee is particularly feminine; many Native Indian tribes are matrilineal.
-The teepee field at Glastonbury always inspires me and I often go there during the festival to have some chai, listen to guitar by the fireside as dawn breaks.
+The teepee field at Glastonbury always inspires and I often go there during the festival to have some chai, listen to guitar, by the fireside as dawn breaks.

 To find out more about companion planting such as the Three Sisters go here.